vanceng/contactlist/readme.md

 		./contact_list find ted

-And it will run and produce the correct output.
+And it will run and produce the correct output. # contactlist